Svensson has a new cycle route with BLUe: 118 km through Zeeuws Vlaanderen

-When we recently presented the new BLUE sports centre just across the border in Eede, we told you that the centre wants to be there for every athlete.
+When we recently presented the new BLUE sports center just across the border in Eede, we told you that the center wants to be there for every athlete.
 So also for the cyclist.
-Claudia and Pascal want to achieve this through bikefitting, specific sports nutrition advice and the right muscle training.
-But because a cyclist likes to be on his bike most of the time, we have already mapped out a cycling route.
+Claudia and Pascal want to achieve this through bike fitting, targeted sports nutrition advice and the right muscle training.
+But because a cyclist prefers to sit on his bike, we have already drawn up a cycling route.
 118 km along the Belgian-Dutch border and through Zeeuws-Vlaanderen.

 This route takes us through the history of Zeeuws-Vlaanderen.
-We notice how old towns are linked together but are now separated by a border.
-Brian van Goethem summed it up nicely when we talked to him about Zeeland.
-"That's across the water," he said. "
+We notice how old towns are connected to each other, but are still separated by a border today.
+Brian van Goethem summed it up nicely when we talked about Zeeland during a conversation with him.
+"That's across the water," he said.
+“This is Flanders. ”

-Brugge and the North Sea
+Bruges and the North Sea

 After a short while we turn right onto the Schipdonk Canal.
 Make no mistake: first we cross the Leopold Canal and only then we turn to the right to follow the Schipdonk Canal.
 These 2 channels run parallel here for a long time.
 Where the Schipdonk Canal had an economic importance due to the connection of Kortrijk via Ghent with the North Sea, the Leopold Canal was mainly there for drainage.
 After all, the Dutch closed the original channels when they became independent from Belgium.
 Large poplars give the area its own character and provide cool shade.